|Three O'clock Rock

 Total Soul is an eight pitch route on the North Buttress of Three O'Clock Rock.
 This is slab climbing, though with a remarkable variation to it as the climb follows a dike for two pitches, passes several interesting overlaps along the way, and has the rare distinction of being one of the routes that actually "tops out" on Three O'Clock Rock.
 The difficult climbing is mostly bolt protected but the leader must carry and know how to use gear.

-Head left and uphill from the point where the hiking trail reaches the rock.
-A few hundred yards later, the base of the climb is marked by a bolt on the right wall, maybe fifty feet below where the bushes give way to a rock chimney/gully system that forms the deep cleft between the North Buttress and the South Buttress of Three O'Clock Rock.
+From the base of Silent Running, head left and uphill from the point where the hiking trail reaches the rock.
+A few hundred yards later, the base of the climb is marked by a bolt on the right wall, maybe fifty feet below where the bushes give way to a rock chimney/gully system that forms the deep cleft between the North Buttress and the South Buttress.

 Gear to 2" and ten or eleven draws.
 Hoard your #1 Camelot until nearing the end of pitch 4 or bring an extra.